You may need a new car if yours breaks down and is too expensive to repair. But what are your options if you are in a DMP?

 Having said that there are some car finance companies who specialise in working with people with poor credit ratings such as Money Barn.
 It is possible that you will be able to get a loan from one of them.

-However it is important to remember that the interest rate you will be charged will be relatively high.
+It is important to remember that the interest rate you will be charged will be relatively high.
 As a result the monthly loan repayment will also be expensive.

 Reduce your DMP payments to pay for a Car

-One option to help you pay for a new car loan is to reduce the amount you pay into your DMP.
+One option to help you pay for a loan is to reduce the amount you pay into your DMP.
 Because your Plan is informal you are allowed to do this at any time.

 However it is important to remember the downsides of reducing the amount you pay.
 Firstly it will mean that your Plan will last longer.
 This is because the amount you pay back each month will be smaller.